 Post section fields will be decided by a blind draw.

-Skips or singles players will be notified of any change once it is decided.
+If there is a change of format, skips or singles players will be notified of any change once it is decided.

 Veteran singles

 21 shots, 4 bowls per player.
-Maximum of 2 games per day.

 Veteran Pairs